Justin0122/simplified-portfolio/README.md

-# Simplified Portfolio Website
+# Portfolio Website

-This project serves as a simplified rendition of my comprehensive [portfolio website](https://justinjongstra.nl).
+This project originally served as a simplified rendition of my old portfolio website made with Laravel Livewire.
 It's constructed using the powerful combination of [EJS](https://ejs.co/) for templating and [Express](https://expressjs.com/) for server-side operations.

 ## Overview

 The objective behind this repository is to create a streamlined version of my existing portfolio website, focusing primarily on frontend architecture and user interaction.
 Instead of the Laravel framework used in the original website, this version leverages Express.js to manage server functionalities and EJS for dynamic HTML content generation.

 One of the significant differences from the Laravel version is the use of the GitHub API to automatically fetch and populate my projects, enabling a more dynamic and efficient way of showcasing my work.

-Furthermore, this project serves as an experimental ground, facilitating exploration and experimentation with a variety of tools and technologies, including Hot Reloading, EJS, and more.
+Furthermore, this project serves as an experimental ground, facilitating exploration and experimentation with a variety of tools and technologies, including Vite, EJS, and more.
 This experimentation allows for the exploration of innovative methods and optimizations to enhance the website's performance and user experience.

 ### Template-Friendly Design